confluentinc/confluent-kafka-python/README.md

 through `apt`, `yum`, et.al.

 If your system stores CA certificates in another location you will need to configure the client with `'ssl.ca.location': '/path/to/cacert.pem'`.
+On MacOS Mojave and later, this is usually ` '/private/etc/ssl/cert.pem'`.

 Alternatively, the CA certificates can be provided by the [certifi](https://pypi.org/project/certifi/) Python package.
 To use certifi, add an `import certifi` line and configure the